 Often, we get so caught up in our lives that each day blends into the last.
 It’s as though we live our lives on autopilot, rarely taking the time to notice the miracle of simply being alive.

 As much as you can, get some fresh air, start each morning with a fresh perspective and a sense of gratitude.

-It’s a new opportunity to recenter yourself, ground yourself, and retune your focus back onto what you really want to do with your life because you are the only person that can decide that.
+It’s a new opportunity to look into your inner self and find your center.
+When life gets overwhelming, do some grounding activities and retune your focus back onto what you really want to do with your life because you are the only person who can decide that.

-Understanding what you value will ensure a more fulfilling life because figuring out what really matters to you helps you orient how you live life, so you can engage on those things and stop wasting time on things you don’t really care about.
+Understanding what you value will ensure a more fulfilling life because figuring out what really matters to you helps you orient how you live life, so you can engage on those that matter and stop wasting time on those you don’t really care about.

 Turn off autopilot and get back in the pilot seat.
-Identify your values, which will shed light on your life journey and potential destinations.
+Identify your values that will shed light on your life journey and potential destinations.

 To help you identify your values, get out a journal.
 Write in this journal as much as you can – it may help to keep it by your side, in your backpack, or the glove compartment of your car – and write in it whenever you have a realization or epiphany on what matters to you.

 Sometimes it’s hard to figure out all your values at once.
 They may only rise to the surface and even vie for your attention in times of stress or uncertainty.